SyedAfrozPasha/Javascript/README.md

 * **_Execution context (Global)_:**
   * Execution context (Global) creates two things: _Global Object ('window' is case of browsers)_ and special variable called _'this'_.
-  * This is been created by javascript engine.
+  * Its been created by javascript engine.
   * Each window/tab has its own global execution context.
   * At global level, global object (window) is equal to 'this'.
   * Execution context is created in two phases: **_Creation Phase_** and **_Execution Phase_**